Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 Nuclear Physics
 ---------------

+### Describe the photoelectric effect \[2\]
+> s18 42 Q10

+- Emission of electrons
+- ... when electromagnetic radiation incident on surface.

 ### State what is meant by the `binding energy` of a nucleus \[2\]
 - Energy required to separate nucleons **in a nucleus**
 - ... to infinity.